OCR-free Document Understanding Transformer: Appendix

-After the model learns \textit{how to read}, in the application stage (i.e., fine-tuning), we teach model \textit{how to understand} given the document image.
+After the model learns \textit{how to read}, in the application stage (i.e., fine-tuning), we teach the model \textit{how to understand} the document image.
 As shown in Figure~\ref{fig:teaser}, we interpret all downstream tasks as a JSON prediction problem.

-The decoder is trained to generate the JSON which represents the desired output information.
-For example, in the document classification task, the decoder is trained to generate a token sequence \texttt{ [START\_class][memo][END\_class]} which is 1-to-1 invertible to a JSON \{"class": "memo"\}.
-We introduce some special tokens (e.g., \texttt{ [memo]} is used for representing the class ``memo''), if such replacement is available in the target downstream task.
-The code will be publicly available at GitHub.
+The decoder is trained to generate a token sequence that can be converted into a JSON that represents the desired output information.
+For example, in the document classification task, the decoder is trained to generate a token sequence \texttt{ [START\_class][memo][END\_class]} which is 1-to-1 invertible to a JSON \{``class'': ``memo''\}.
+We introduce some special tokens (e.g., \texttt{ [memo]} is used for representing the class ``memo''), if such replacement is available in the target task.